 Our Family Math Night events are usually done in a large room such as a multi-purpose room.
 But they can be done anywhere there is enough space for 8 large tables that seat 15+ participants.

 These photos are an example of one way to set up a multi-purpose room that serves 120 students plus their parents.
 Having plenty of room between the tables will allow for greater “flow” and ease of getting from one station to the next.
-Notice how the tables are covered with brightly colored plastic tablecloths.
+Notice how the tables are covered with brightly colored plastic table coverings.
 This gives the room a festive feel as participants enter.

 Typical room set-up with the estimation table at the back.